black and white bed linen

 Showcasing research, writing, and insights.

-Hello, I’m Ethan Copple, a systems scientist with a background in industrial engineering and anthropology, bringing a human-technical approach to supply chain, operations, and industrial strategy.
-My work applies quantitative modeling, network analysis, and systems science to diagnose inefficiencies and improve decision-making in complex, high-stakes environments.
+Hello, I’m Ethan Copple, a systems scientist with a background in industrial engineering and anthropology, bringing a human-technical approach to supply chains, operations, and industrial strategy.
+My work applies quantitative modeling, network analysis, and systems science to diagnose inefficiencies and guide decision-making in complex, high-stakes environments.

 Graduating in September 2025, I’m looking to transition into roles where I can apply my systems expertise to industrial operations, defense supply chains, and reshoring strategy.
-I’d love to connect and explore how my skills might align with your work.
+I’m eager to connect about how my work might support yours.

 Bio